 After considering all this, we should ask ourselves, is it really fair and just towards individuals if we force upon them obligations based on the odd coincidence that they happened to be born in a certain jurisdiction?
 People seem to conflate the concept of freedom from government with a society where anarchy reigns because there is no order.
 Involuntary government does not represent order.
 Voluntary government does.
 A free society is not a society with no central forces of power, but a society where collectives are formed, joined and left voluntarily.
 We as humans share the innate drive to band together, therefore there will always be some form of central power.
 The crucial distinction that we need to make is that such a body of power cannot arbitrarily impose authority on an innocent person.

 Now, emphasis should be put on arbitrary authority.
 It is not arbitrary for a collective to impose force on a person when they are doing so to protect members of the collectives’ natural rights from being infringed.
 In such an instance, force is demanded to protect innocent people’s rights.
 It is, however, arbitrary to impose government force on an individual in order to fulfill another person’s man-made rights.
-It destroys the principle of rights only demanding negative obligations.
+It destroys the principle of rights only demanding negative obligations which entail refraining from impairing another’s freedom.
 Unfortunately, such an argument is usually countered with “but without government, a person wouldn’t have achieved what they did so therefore they owe society a part of their freedom”.
 Since when is it morally justifiable to deem a person as liable and in debt to a party who “helped” him or her, if he or she was forced to accept the help in the first place?
 A person can’t even leave the country and revoke their citizenship as they please, because they apparently owe government their lives.